Spotlight: Zakroczym (Mlawa Research Area) updated 9/11/2025

 Zakroczym is located about 20 miles northwest of Warsaw in the Warsaw District.
 Its Jewish population numbered 2,211 in 1897 and 1,865 in 1921.
 According to the Pinkas HaKehillot Polin, Jews were permitted to settle in Zakroczym from its earliest days, with records of a small Jewish community dating back to the 15th century.
 The community began to expand in the 18th century, and by the 1820s it was formally organized.
 Economic life flourished from the mid- to late 19th century but declined in the early 20th century.
 Like most Jewish communities, it had its own institutions and notable local figures.
 Zakroczym was occupied by the Germans during World War I and then became part of the newly re-established Polish state after the war.

 The town was severely damaged in the early fighting of September 1939.
-By November 1941, the remaining Jewish residents were deported to Nowy Dwor.
+By November 1941, the remaining Jewish residents were deported to Nowy Dwor Mazowiecki.
 After World War II, most of the few Jews who remained in the area emigrated to Israel.

 Notary Records